List of Hatzalah chapters: Connecticut

-In 2016 the Mesivta of Yeshiva of Waterbury moved to Durham, Ct.
+In 2016 the Mesivta of Yeshiva of Waterbury moved to Durham, Connecticut.
 As Durham is 35 minutes away from the Jewish community in Waterbury, the Hatzolah of Durham was established which takes care of the Mesivta of Waterbury Yeshiva campus located in Durham, under the leadership and guidance of Rabbi Daniel Kalish.

 Florida

-In January 2010, Hatzalah of Miami-Dade began with providing Basic life support response in Miami-Dade County and relying on Miami-Dade Fire Rescue and Miami Beach Fire Department for Advanced life support care and transport.
-Coverage was eventually expanded to include communities in some areas of unincorporated North East Miami-Dade County and North Miami Beach, Aventura, Highland Lakes, Surfside, Bal Harbour, Bay Harbor Islands, Miami Beach, Hollywood, FL, Hallandale Beach and Lauderhill.
+In January 2010, Hatzalah of Miami-Dade began with providing basic life support response in Miami-Dade County and relying on Miami-Dade Fire Rescue and Miami Beach Fire Department for advanced life support care and transport.
+Coverage was eventually expanded to include communities in some areas of unincorporated North East Miami-Dade County and North Miami Beach, Aventura, Highland Lakes, Surfside, Bal Harbour, Bay Harbor Islands, Miami Beach, Hollywood, Florida, Hallandale Beach and Lauderhill.

 On April 26, 2021, the Florida Senate unanimously passed bill CS/HB 1084, which allows certain faith-based first responder agencies to obtain licensure as an ambulance transport provider.
-On June 14, 2021 Governor Ron DeSantis signed it into law.
+On June 14, 2021, Governor Ron DeSantis signed it into law.

-Now known as Hatzalah South Florida Emergency Medical Services, the non-profit volunteer organization is a fully licensed Advanced life support service provider, and provides emergency Basic life support and Advanced life support response and transport in Miami-Dade, Broward and Palm Beach counties, serving communities in some areas of unincorporated North East Miami-Dade County and North Miami Beach, Aventura, Highland Lakes, Surfside, Bal Harbour, Bay Harbor Islands, Miami Beach, Hollywood, FL, Hallandale Beach, Lauderhill, Deerfield Beach and Boca Raton.
+Now known as Hatzalah South Florida Emergency Medical Services, the non-profit volunteer organization is a fully licensed advanced life support service provider, and provides emergency basic life support and advanced life support response and transport in Miami-Dade, Broward and Palm Beach counties, serving communities in some areas of unincorporated North East Miami-Dade County and North Miami Beach, Aventura, Highland Lakes, Surfside, Bal Harbour, Bay Harbor Islands, Miami Beach, Hollywood, Hallandale Beach, Lauderhill, Deerfield Beach and Boca Raton.

 Illinois

 In 2011, Hatzalah Chicago started providing non-transport Basic Life Support ("BLS") coverage for Lincolnwood, Peterson Park, Skokie, and West Rogers Park.
 Hatzalah Chicago started BLS transport in 2013 and Advanced Life Support ("ALS") service in 2018.
-They currently operate 4 ALS ambulances and have responded to over 10,000 calls for service.
+They currently operate four ALS ambulances and have responded to over 10,000 calls for service.